 The easiest way to evaluate a topic is to look at the most probable words in the topic.

-This can be done in a tabular form, for instance by listing the top 10 words in each topic, or in other formats.
+This can be done in a tabular form, for instance by listing the top 10 words in each topic, or using other formats.

 One visually appealing way to observe the probable words in a topic is through Word Clouds.